 Just like how complexity affects the time it takes to complete custom artwork, time affects the price…

 There is no universally accepted formula for pricing artwork, and the pricing is ultimately up to the artist, but there are a few things that will affect the price you pay: time, demand, and the artist’s experience.

 It’s probably easy to understand that more time equals more money.
 For example, if an artist wants to pay themselves minimum wage for their time (here in New Brunswick, it’s just over $11/hour), they need to consider the material cost and the number of hours they will spend creating the pet portrait (this should include time spent on concept sketches, as well).
 If the materials needed to create a painting costs $20, and the artist spends 10 hours on the artwork, they should charge their client $130.
 However, artists may charge more or less depending on what point they are in their career.
 If you cannot afford the quote provided to you by the artist, then it is best to respectfully decline before the project begins.
 It is also worth noting that many artists, including myself, will ask for a deposit up front, which could be anywhere between 10% to 100% of the overall price.

 The artist’s popularity will also affect the price.
 The higher the demand is for their work, the more they will charge.
 Experience also plays a role in pricing.
 The more experienced and skilled an artist is, the more their work will be valued and, therefore, the more their work will cost.
 This is why students and emerging artists often charge less compared to established artists.
-Although I believe artists should charge a fair price for their time, I also think it is a good practice to charge a lower price while you work on building your portfolio.
+Although I believe artists should charge a fair price for their time, I also think it is a good practice to charge a lower price while you work on building your skills and portfolio.